apache/cordova-docs/www/docs/en/latest/guide/platforms/ios/upgrade-to-8.md

 4. Confirm plugin functionality, especially plugins with native iOS code.
 5. Confirm custom hooks that read or modify the Xcode project still work with `App.xcodeproj`.
 6. Validate signing, provisioning, and release build output.
-7. If you upgraded from `8.0.0`, also verify the 8.0.1 fix areas relevant to your app: Xcode library search paths, Unicode/non-ASCII project names (`PRODUCT_NAME` normalization), Swift Package Manager deployment target handling, and `/_app_file_/` URL loading.

 ## References